 How To Make A Breathable Durable Face Mask Without Sewing

-I got tired of looking for face masks so I decided to make a breathable durable face mask without sewing or any of the complications I have seen online.
+I got tired of looking for face masks so I decided to make a breathable durable face mask without sewing or any complications.

 Many people are exploring their creativity to make face masks and using many different items.